Artificial Grass Installation Cost

 If you do not wish to undertake this job yourself, however, then you may want to hire a landscaper, or even the original installer, to remove it for you.
 Removal of artificial lawns should take around the same length of time as it took to install.

 Therefore, the cost for labour will be around the same as you originally paid (if you use the same contractor).
-A good rule of thumb is that it will take on average 1 day per 50m² of lawn removed.
-As a result, for an average 70m² garden it will take approximately 2 days to complete and cost £200 - £300 in labour.
+A good rule of thumb is that it will take, on average, 1 day per 50m² of lawn removed.
+As a result, for an average 70m² garden, it will take approximately 2 days to complete and cost £200 to £300 in labour.

 Whether you hire a tradesman or decide on the DIY route, you will more than likely need to worry about waste disposal.
 The disposal of any waste created during the removal process can usually be discarded into a skip.
-Skip hire will usually cost around £200 for a single skip, hired for a week, with pick up and disposal.
+Skip hire will usually cost around £200 to £250 for a single skip, hired for a week, with pick-up and disposal.

-Depending on the size of the lawn being removed, this may not be large enough for a larger garden lawn measuring over 150m², and you may need to either hire a second skip, a larger skip, or even just have the original emptied when filled then returned (average £50 per empty).
+Depending on the size of the lawn being removed, this may not be large enough for a larger garden lawn measuring over 150m², and you may need to either hire a second skip, a larger skip, or even just have the original emptied when filled, then returned (average £50 each time).

 Checklist: Hiring an Artificial Grass Installer

-- Qualifications – Depending on if you are choosing to hire a landscaper, there are a few forms of qualifications to look for in the form of CSCS certification, City and Guild levels, or even college gained qualifications such as HNC’s.
-However, since the application of artificial grass has only just started to become popular within the residential marketplace, there are few specific qualifications that relate directly to artificial grass.
+- Do they have relevant qualifications? – Depending on if you are choosing to hire a landscaper, there are a few forms of qualifications to look for in the form of CSCS certification, City and Guild levels, or even college gained qualifications such as HNCs.

-- Equipment - An important consideration before hiring any tradesmen for the project is to check they possess the correct equipment.
-If they need to hire tools, such as a whacker-plate, power brush, etc, this will increase the price and have to come off of your budget.
+- Do they provide their own equipment? - If they need to hire tools, such as a whacker-plate, power brush, etc, this will increase the price and have to come off of your budget.

-- Insurance – The most important consideration when hiring any tradesman is the insurance.
-Make sure they possess, at the least, third-party liability, which covers work undertaken.
+- Do they have relevant insurance? – The most important consideration when hiring any tradesman is the insurance.
+Make sure they possess, at least, third-party liability, which covers work undertaken.
 At best, you want to find a tradesman, which has personal injury, property damage, and work guarantee cover.

-- Previous Experience – Evidence of previous work is also a good consideration when hiring any tradesman.
-If they have references from previous clients, photos, or a portfolio of their work, it will prove they are proud of the level of skill they can provide.
-This is especially important when it comes to artificial grass laying, as many tradesmen may not have had such a wealth of experience with the material.
+- What's their past experience like with laying artificial grass? – If they have references from previous clients, photos, or a portfolio of their work, it will prove they are proud of the level of skill they can provide.

-- Guarantees – Does the tradesman offer any form of guarantee for the work they are going to undertake?
-Most will offer in some form or another to make sure you are happy with the job before they finish.
-However, it can be worth looking for a tradesman which offers a five-year guarantee or greater.
-Then if any problems arise in the future, due to any faults in the installation process, you are covered, and they will fix their mistakes at no expense to you.
+- Are there guarantees or warranties offered? – Most will offer in some form or another to make sure you are happy with the job before they finish.
+However, it can be worth looking for a tradesman who offers a 5-year guarantee or greater.
+Then, if any problems arise in the future due to any faults in the installation process, you are covered, and they will fix their mistakes at no expense to you.